sqlparser/sqlflow_public/grabit/readme.md

 # Grabit Using Document

 ## What is a grabit
 Grabit is a supporting tool for SQLFlow, which collects SQL scripts from various data sources for SQLFlow, and then uploading them to SQLFlow for data lineage analysis of these SQL scripts.
-The analysis results can be viewed in the Web front end of SQLFlow.
-Meanwhile, the analysis results can also be exported from SQLFlow to local area through Grabit, and the JSON results can be uploaded to Neo4j database.
+The analysis results can be viewed in the browser.
+Meanwhile, the data lineage results will be fetched to the diretory where Grabit is installed, and the JSON results can be uploaded to Neo4j database if necessary.

 ## How to use Grabit